alk-alyss/teamlab/README.md

 - When the navigation is over pressing ENTER enables editing

-- Pressing ESC closes the window
+- Press ESC to return to the Main Menu